 Instead of pushing back on the idea of bringing dessert, I decided to step up to the challenge.
 I knew I would need to make a Whole30 compliant dessert with Whole30 compliant ingredients.

 I live in Colorado and I can already feel the cool, crisp fall in the air.
 The mornings are getting darker and cooler.
 This can only mean one thing … apple season is around the corner.

 Getting a jumpstart on everything-apples, I decided to make a warm baked apple recipe.

 I’ve made a dish like this before, but I’ve added sugar and a streusel crumble on top, calling it an apple crisp instead.

-In order for this baked apple recipe to be Whole 30 compliant, I used no sugar and no streusel topping, but I applied many of the things I knew about making crisps when coming up with this recipe.
+In order for this baked apple recipe to be Whole30 compliant, I used no sugar and no streusel topping, but I applied many of the things I knew about making crisps to come up with this recipe.

 For starters, my crisps usually always include a squeeze of lemon.
 I wasn’t using sugar in this recipe to counteract the sour lemon taste, so I decided to use a squeeze of orange instead, after all, orange juice is sweeter than lemon juice.
 I also added the orange zest to elevate the dish with extra orange flavors.

 I also noticed that the apples baked dry, so that is why I added a little extra water.
 The water will help create that gooey sensation you will love and that makes it taste a bit like apple pie filling.